stackmagephp/magento2.4.6DockerSetup/README.md

 ```bash
 git clone https://github.com/magento/magento2.git setup
 ```
-2. Ensure that the `setup` folder is located in the root directory alongside the `docker-compose.yml` file.
+2. Ensure that the `setup` folder is located in `/home/stackmagephp/magento246_new/` alongside the `docker-compose.yml` file.
 3. Verify that all files and folders are accessible by Docker.
 4. Start Docker services:
 ```bash